 \section{Abstract}

-This article is the second in a pair of articles on the topic of the generation of a two-color artificial star (which we term a ``laser photometric ratio star,'' or LPRS) of de-excitation light from neutral sodium atoms in the mesosphere, for use in precision telescopic measurements in astronomy and atmospheric physics, and more specifically for the calibration of measurements of dark energy using type Ia supernovae.
-The two techniques respectively described in both this and the previous article would each generate an LPRS with a precisely 1:1 ratio of yellow~(589/590~nm) photons to near-infrared~(819/820~nm) photons produced in the mesosphere.
-Both techniques would provide novel mechanisms for establishing a spectrophotometric calibration ratio of unprecedented precision, from above most of Earth's atmosphere, for upcoming telescopic observations across astronomy and atmospheric physics.\\ The technique described in this article has the advantage of producing a much brighter (specifically, brighter by approximately a factor of $10^3$) LPRS, using lower-power ($\le$30~W average power) lasers, than the technique using a single 500~W average power laser described in the first article of this pair.
-However, the technique described here would require polarization filters to be installed into the telescope camera in order to sufficiently remove laser atmospheric Rayleigh backscatter from telescope images, whereas the technique described in the first article would only require more typical wavelength filters in order to sufficiently remove laser Rayleigh backscatter.
+This paper is the second in a pair of papers on the topic of the generation of a two-colour artificial star (which we term a ``laser photometric ratio star,'' or LPRS) of de-excitation light from neutral sodium atoms in the mesosphere, for use in precision telescopic measurements in astronomy and atmospheric physics, and more specifically for the calibration of measurements of dark energy using type~Ia supernovae.
+The two techniques respectively described in both this and the previous paper would each generate an LPRS with a precisely 1:1 ratio of yellow~(589/590~nm) photons to near-infrared~(819/820~nm) photons produced in the mesosphere.
+Both techniques would provide novel mechanisms for establishing a spectrophotometric calibration ratio of unprecedented precision, from above most of Earth's atmosphere, for upcoming telescopic observations across astronomy and atmospheric physics; thus greatly improving the performance of upcoming measurements of dark energy parameters using type~Ia supernovae.
+The technique described in this paper has the advantage of producing a much brighter (specifically, brighter by approximately a factor of $10^3$) LPRS, using lower-power ($\le$30~W average power) lasers, than the technique using a single 500~W average power laser described in the first paper of this pair.
+However, the technique described here would require polarization filters to be installed into the telescope camera in order to sufficiently remove laser atmospheric Rayleigh backscatter from telescope images, whereas the technique described in the first paper would only require more typical wavelength filters in order to sufficiently remove laser Rayleigh backscatter.